eclipse/microprofile-evolution-process/proposals/0003-health-checks.md

 ## Introduction

-This document describes a protocol to be used by components that need to ensure a compatible wireformat, agreed upon semantics and possible forms of interactions between system components that need to determine the “liveliness” of computing nodes in a bigger system.
+This document describes a protocol (wireformat, semantics and possible forms of interactions) between system components that need to determine the “liveliness” of computing nodes in a bigger architecture.

 Mailinglist thread: [Discussion thread topic for that proposal](https://groups.google.com/forum/#!topic/microprofile/jIZAKiu76ys)

 ## Motivation

-The rationale for health checks is to signal the state of a computing node to other machines (i.e. kubernetes service controller), with the primary use case being cloud infrastructure environments where automated processes maintain the state of computing nodes.
+Health checks are used to probe the state of a computing node from another other machine (i.e. kubernetes service controller) with the primary target being cloud infrastructure environments where automated processes maintain the state of computing nodes.
+In this scenario health checks are used to determine if a computing node needs to be discarded (terminated, shutdown) and eventually replaced by another (healthy) instance.

-It’s not intended (although could be used) as a monitoring solution for humans.
+It’s not intended (although could be used) as a monitoring solution for human operators.

 ## Proposed solution